ManosKelig/TriviaFight-Web-Based-Quiz-Game/readme.md

  This is the file that includes all the necessary dependencies that are needed to setup the application.

 ### .env.example
-This file serves as an example for the actual .env file that needs to be included by the user in order ot successfully run the app.
+This file serves as an example for the actual .env file that needs to be included by the user in order to successfully run the app.
 It contains only two lines.
 The first one is the flask secret key that the user needs to generate.
 The second one is optional and it toogles debug mode for flask.

 ### .gitignore
 This file includes the things that should be ignored when updating the repository on GitHub.
 It is mainly there so that future updates can be made without changing environment variables or adding unecessary files (like "flask_sessions") to the repository.